PaddlePaddle/PaddleOCR/deploy/pdserving/README.md

 PaddleOCR operating environment and Paddle Serving operating environment are needed.

 1. Please prepare PaddleOCR operating environment reference [link](../../doc/doc_ch/installation.md).
+   Download the corresponding paddle whl package according to the environment, it is recommended to install version 2.0.1.

 2. The steps of PaddleServing operating environment prepare are as follows: